Blog Layout

 Judgement Free & Acceptance | Be Kind To Yourself

 Life on a good day can be stressful.
 Managing everyone’s schedule, different dietary requirements (or wants), standard requirements of work, school, and extracurricular activities, our schedules fill up fast!
 “Ever have a super stressful day?
 Those are my ‘hot mess express’ days,” shared Clinical Director Sumita, “some days are just not going to go the way you plan, even if you have spent a lot of time planning it out.
 A rough day isn’t a reflection on you.
-If it’s not OK, it’s not the end and there’s always plenty of time to make up for bad days.”
+If it’s not OK, it’s not the end, and there’s always plenty of time to make up for bad days.”
 You deserve to give yourself the space and grace to not be hard on yourself when things do not go right.
 We’re big fans of Daniel Tiger and one thought repeated often is “Do your best, the best is the best for you.”
 Your perfect may not look like someone else’s and that’s OK, just do your best.

 Join our Vilij!

 We've spent a lot of time working with families to identify what works for their family and what doesn't.
-When we listen to your child and your family we find solutions so that everyone can enjoy more inclusive and meaningful time together.
-We would be honored to work with your family if given the opportuity.
+When we listen to your child and your family, we find solutions so that everyone can enjoy more inclusive and meaningful time together.
+We would be honored to work with your family if given the opportunity.
 If you’re ready to learn more, reach out to a member of our team at 630-777-2800 or contact@vilijaba.com.

 Accountability | Integrity | Empathy | Collaboration